 OPT Photo Specifications

-- Photos submitted for OPT cannot be taken more than 30 days before you submit your application.
-Instructions for photos are on page 8 of the form 1-765 instructions
+- Instructions for photos are on page 20 of the form 1-765 instructions

-- Photos must be in color with full face, frontal view on a white background
+- Color with full face, frontal view on a white background

-- Photos must be unmounted, printed on thin paper, glossy and not retouched
+- Unmounted, printed on thin paper, glossy and not retouched

-- Photos should be passport style; 2×2 inches, with the distance from the top of your head to just below your chin about 1 3/8 inches
+- Passport style; 2×2 inches, with the distance from the top of your head to just below your chin about 1 3/8 inches

 - Using a soft pencil or felt pen, lightly print your name on the back of each photo

 We recommend that you complete the form in the fillable pdf online instead of handwriting.
 You must use the latest version of Adobe Acrobat to be able to fill the form completely.
 The form and general instructions can be found on the I-765 form section of the USCIS website.
 We have also provided some guidelines on how to complete the I-765 form.

 No part of your signature on the I-765 should be touching or outside the signature box, as this may cause your application to be rejected.